 James M. Deichert

 During his 25-year career with Department of Justice, Mr. Deichert prosecuted many significant organized crime and labor racketeering cases throughout the United States.
 He specialized in prosecuting criminal enterprises using the racketeering statute (RICO) to dismantle criminal organizations, trace laundered criminal proceeds, and forfeit assets.
-Mr. Deichert successfully prosecuted dozens of jury trials.
-He also tried over 30 multiple-defendant cases charging RICO, money laundering, fraud, labor racketeering (graft, embezzlement, extortion & E.R.I.S.A.), tax crimes, arson, and conspiracy.
+Mr. Deichert successfully prosecuted dozens of jury trials, including multiple-defendant cases charging RICO, money laundering, fraud, labor racketeering (graft, embezzlement, extortion & E.R.I.S.A.), tax crimes, arson, and conspiracy.
 He has extensive experience using sophisticated investigative techniques, including court-ordered electronic surveillance, “sting” operations, financial search warrants, and long-term grand jury probes.

 Since entering private practice, Mr. Deichert has consulted, defended or prosecuted many state and federal civil RICO cases.